dyno-might/dyno-might.github.io/_posts/2021-07-01-gender-equality-paradox.md

 </style>"
 ---

 The gender-equality paradox is the (disputed) idea that countries with more gender equality have fewer women in STEM careers.
-It turns out that the debate in the scientific literature is largely about *causality*, despite that there's no agreement about a more basic question: Does the paradox even *exist*, or is it just an illusion caused by a contrived data analysis?
+While there's lots of debate in the scientific literature about the *causal implications* of this paradox, there's no agreement about a more basic question: Does the paradox even *exist*, or is it just an illusion caused by a contrived data analysis?

 {% comment %}
 To answer that, let's check how robust the paradox is.
 Does it stand up if we change how we measure *gender equality* or *women in STEM careers*?